 Drive File Stream for cloud-based storage and Backup and Sync to synchronize local files to Google Drive on the web are now available, and can be installed at any time.
 Drive File Stream allows for streaming of My Drive and Team Drive files directly from the cloud, reducing sync time and hard drive data storage.
 With Backup and Sync, Drive content is synced locally to your computer and folders such as Documents and Desktop can be synced—serving the same purpose as the current Drive application.
 Backup and Sync does not support Team Drives.

 Google is recommending Drive File Stream as an enterprise solution for organizations like CWRU that employ G Suite, and is directing general consumers to Backup and Sync.
 However, the applications can be used at the same time.

-Instructions on using Drive File Stream:
+For download information and instructions using Drive File Stream:

-Instructions on using Backup and Sync:
+For download information and instructions on using Backup and Sync: